 Like owning/running a business, society is stifling with loads of challenges demanding our immediate attention.
 While this may not necessarily be a good thing, getting active partners involved to address societal problems can be a nightmare.

-By supporting a movement or cause, giving out donations to communities, organizations or social entrepreneurs can make their business noticeable on social channels and traditional media.
+By supporting a movement or cause, giving out donations to communities and organizations, social entrepreneurs can make their business noticeable on social channels and traditional media.

 2. Provide a service or product for free.